Recoskie/JDasm/docs/Basics.md

 <br />

 Thus an array of double words meaning two words is 4 bytes. means index has a scale of 4.
-And an array of qword means tow double words put together per array index.
+An array of qword means tow double words put together per array index.
 Meaning scale takes on the index times 8.

 <br />